SebastienDaniel/relational-json/README.md

   }
 }
 ```

-### Tables
-Your JSON data structure can contain any amount of tables.
-Each table must respect the following points:
-- Table names must be unique.
-- Tables must have a **primary** property (*the name of the primary field of the table*)
-- Tables must have fields, which minimally contains the primary field of the table.

 ### Table fields
 Every Table in your relational structure must have fields.
 Fields describe the nature of your data and the constraints that relational-json will enforce during POST and PUT operations.